How many times have you been on the receiving end of ‘the talk’ – the performance appraisal ‘talk’, that is?

 Keep good notes throughout the year and encourage team members to capture notes during discussions.
 These discussions may include formal coaching, on-the-spot coaching, training performance documents, career progression discussions, and letters from clients.

 This information is likely biased if no formal notes were taken throughout the year on the employee’s performance.
-In either case, the process is severely unfair for the employee.
+In either case, the process is severely unfair to the employee.

 One other factor in the success of the performance appraisal system is the ability of leaders to develop employees.